markjrieke/thedatadiary.net/content/home/posts.md

 +++
 # A Recent Blog Posts section created with the Pages widget.
-# This section displays recent blog posts from `content/post/`.
+# This section displays recent blog posts from `content/blog/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

 title = "Recent Posts"
-subtitle = "MY FANS DON'T FEEL LIKE I HOLD ANYTHING BACK FROM THEM"
+subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "post"
+  page_type = "blog"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5